inspiringsource/aws-solutions-architect/docs/Services by category/Networking and Content Delivery/page-VPC.md

 - Public Subnets: A subnet that is associated with a route table that has a route to an internet gateway or virtual private gateway.
 - Private Subnets: A subnet that is associated with a route table that doesn't have a route to an internet gateway or virtual private gateway.
 - [Nat Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html): is a Network Address Translation (NAT) service.
 You can use a NAT gateway so that instances in a private subnet can connect to services outside your VPC but external services cannot initiate a connection with those instances.
+>A NAT in a public subnet in your VPC enables instances in the private subnet to initiate outbound IPv4 traffic to the Internet, but prevents the instances from receiving inbound traffic initiated by someone on the Internet.
 - Customer Gateway: A customer gateway is the AWS side of a VPN connection.
 It is a software appliance that is installed on your on-premises network.
 It is a virtual device that is managed by AWS.
 You can create a default customer gateway for your account.
 You can also create additional customer gateways and attach them to your VPN connections.
 - VPC Endpoints: A VPC endpoint enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by PrivateLink without requiring an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
 Instances in your VPC do not require public IP addresses to communicate with resources in the service.
 Traffic between your VPC and the other service does not leave the Amazon network.
 > There are three types of VPC endpoints: **Interface endpoints** uses an Elastic Network Interface (ENI) with Private IP that are powered by AWS PrivateLink (cost $), **Gateway endpoints** are free but only supports S3 and DynamoDB, and [**Gateway Load Balancer endpoints**](https://aws.amazon.com/blogs/architecture/reduce-cost-and-increase-security-with-amazon-vpc-endpoints/#:~:text=There%20are%20three%20types%20of,gateway%20endpoints%2C%20and%20interface%20endpoints.) intercept traffic and route it to a network or security service that you’ve configured using a Gateway Load Balancer. .